jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     return 0;
 }
 ```

-No surprises for string formatting!
+There are no surprises for the string formatting function.

 ```C
 static int puthex(unsigned long x, struct writebuf *w) {